Recycling and Waste Collections in Northern Ireland during the COVID-19 pandemic

 - Clean bin handles with disinfectant before and after collection.

 - Put wipes, cloths, gloves etc. used for cleaning into the general waste.

 - We need to store recyclable items safely until they can be collected.
 Paper and card must be kept dry and away from heaters, ovens and naked flames so that it does not catch fire.
 Fold paper, flatten boxes and crush plastic bottles and other containers so that they take up less room.

-Our councils’ ability to maintain their usual collections may change throughout the COVID-19 crisis.
-Keep checking your council website, social media, and local press to find out what will be collected, and please continue to recycle in the meantime.
+Our councils’ ability to maintain their usual collections may change throughout the COVID-19 pandemic.
+Keep checking your council website, social media, and local press to find out what will be collected, and please continue to recycle.